Pat Herrity: Political positions

 Herrity was described by The Washington Post in 2019 as a "voice of fiscal restraint on the board".
 In office, Herrity advocated for reforming Fairfax County's employee compensation and pension programs, and for increased law enforcement funding.
 He vocally opposed a proposed four percent county tax on prepared food and beverages, which voters defeated in a 2016 referendum.
 In 2020 during the COVID-19 pandemic, Herrity supported allowing for optional in-person learning in schools and opposed Northern Virginia easing restrictions later than the rest of the state.

 In 2022, Herrity was the only member of the Board to not vote for a climate resilience plan, abstaining due to concerns about its cost.
 He voted to put a list of reproductive health resources on the county's website in 2022, and called for the list to also include adoption resources and support for full-term pregnancies.
-Herrity was one of two board members to vote against a 30% member pay raise in 2023 following 8 years of flat pay for the Board.
+Herrity was one of two board members to vote against a 30% member pay raise in 2023, from $95,000 to $123,000 annually, following eight years of flat pay for the Board.
 In 2024, Herrity called on Fairfax County to end sanctuary county policies for undocumented immigrants and honor detainment requests from Immigration and Customs Enforcement.
 In 2025, Herrity opposed the adaptation of a four percent countywide meals tax, and he argued for a more judicious approach towards fiscal restraint.